cgabriel5/nodecliac/README.md

 #### Placeholders

-- Depending how complex an `.acmap` is, sometimes placeholders might be needed.
+- Depending how complex an `.acmap` is, sometimes placeholders are needed.
 - Placeholder syntax:
   - Begin with `--p#` and are followed by a fixed number of hexadecimal characters.
   - **Example**: `--p#d2eef1`